 - Start your day with a delicious breakfast or brunch along Tahoe Boulevard, where you’ll find both quick-and-easy bites and sit-down dining at places like the Wildflower Café, Tunnel Creek Café and Barjay’s Gourmet Diner.

 - Next, soothe your mind and body at any of Incline Village’s yoga studios or day spas.
-Ivy Studios is a great option for would-be yogis, while Aloha Spa and Stillwater are classic local spa staples.
+Ivy Studios is a great option for would-be yogis, while Aloha Spa and Stillwater Spa are classic local staples.

 - Continue your relaxed day by prepping for a picnic.
 You can collect supplies from Raley’s, Village Market or Nuestro Sueno—then hit the Diamond Peak Resort Trail, where you can find a spot to enjoy your snacks and take in the view.

 - If you’d rather enjoy a round of golf, the Incline Mountain Golf course is the perfect addition to a day of “active rest”.
 For something a little more intensive, consider mountain biking on the Flume Trail.

-As you can see, the possibilities for fun, excitement and memory-making in North Lake Tahoe are endless.
+As you can see, the possibilities for fun, excitement, and memory-making in North Lake Tahoe are endless.
 Why not book your stay today—and get ready for the mountainside summer adventure of your life?